apache/kyuubi/docs/deployment/migration-guide.md

 ## Upgrading from Kyuubi 1.7 to 1.8

 * Since Kyuubi 1.8, SQLite is added and becomes the default database type of Kyuubi metastore, as Derby has been deprecated.
-  Both of Derby and SQLite are mainly for test purpose, and they're not supposed to use in production To restore previous behavior, set `kyuubi.metadata.store.jdbc.database.type=DERBY` and `kyuubi.metadata.store.jdbc.url=jdbc:derby:memory:kyuubi_state_store_db;create=true`.
+  Both Derby and SQLite are mainly for testing purposes, and they're not supposed to be used in production.
+  To restore previous behavior, set `kyuubi.metadata.store.jdbc.database.type=DERBY` and `kyuubi.metadata.store.jdbc.url=jdbc:derby:memory:kyuubi_state_store_db;create=true`.